Tholos (architecture): Greece

 Next to the temple at the Sanctuary of Asclepius, Epidaurus was "the finest of all tholoi according to ancient opinion".
 This was designed by the sculptor Polykleitos the Younger around 360 BC, and was 22 metres across.
 An inscription tells us the building was called the thymela or "place of sacrifice".
 It used the Corinthian order, still rather an innovation, for a ring of 14 columns inside, and the "extraordinary dainty" version of the capitals here was probably an influential model for later buildings.
 It may have introduced to the Corinthian the flower (or "rosette") touching the abacus in the centre of each face.
 Unlike a Greek temple, it had at least two windows flanking the doorway, and perhaps more higher up.

 Another Corinthian tholos was the small Choragic Monument of Lysicrates in Athens, about 334 BC, the first surviving building to use the Corinthian order on the outside – there was no inside.

 The Philippeion in the Altis of Olympia (c.
 335 BC) was a circular memorial in limestone and marble, the rather cramped interior containing chryselephantine (ivory and gold) statues of Philip II of Macedon's family; himself, Alexander the Great, Olympias, Amyntas III and Eurydice I. Columns were Ionic around the outside, with engaged Corinthian half-columns inside.

 The largest Greek tholos, of uncertain function, was built in the Samothrace temple complex in the 260s BC.
-It is often called the Arsinoeum (or Arsinoëion, Arsinoë Rotunda), as a dedication tablet for the Ptolomeic Queen Arsinoe II of Egypt has survived.
+It is often called the Arsinoeum (or Arsinoëion, Arsinoë Rotunda), as a dedication tablet for the Ptolemaic Queen Arsinoe II of Egypt has survived.
 The sanctuary was a great Hellenistic centre of Greco-Roman mysteries, by this date becoming crowded with buildings.
 The tholos was 20 metres across (from the lowest step) and, as reconstructed, 12.65 m high, with the lower parts of the wall blank, but small columns high up, where any windows were also placed.
 One of the many reconstructions proposed by scholars was used as the basis of the Arlington Reservoir, Massachusetts, in the 1920s, functioning as a 2,000,000 gallon water tower.
 The Befreiungshalle (1840s) near Kelheim, Bavaria, is a victory memorial on the same theme.